tarof429/magarin/README.md

 ## What is this?

-An anthology of techniques for creating VMs.
+A collection of scripts for installing VMs.